vabal/vabal/README.md

 > $ vabal update

-This will download updated infos about released `ghc`s and the versions of `base` they ship, the info is stored [here](https://github.com/Franciman/vabal-ghc-metadata/blob/master/ghc-metadata.csv).
+This will download updated infos about released `ghc`s and the versions of `base` they ship, the info is stored [here](https://github.com/Franciman/vabal-ghc-metadata/blob/master/ghc-metadata.csv), and will put them in `$HOME/.vabal/ghc-metadata.csv`.
 You may want to run this from time to time, when new `ghc`s get released, so that vabal will know about them.

 Then cd into your project directory and run: